Pong420/Comic-Reader/README.md

 ```

 ## Development

-:warning: The code may have breaking change after code review.
-Currently, I am not suggest to contribute.

 Start the app in the `dev` environment. **There is some issue on hot updates, you may need to refresh few time after edit**